AncientRoman/SublimeOpenFileOverSSH/README.md

 ## How it Works
 When a remote file is opened, the contents of the file is copied into the buffer.<br>
 When the file is saved, the buffer is copied back into the remote file, and sublime is given a temporary file to save to which is later deleted.<br>
-The file transfering is done using Popen's stdin and stdout to ssh, not scp.
+The file transferring is done using Popen's stdin and stdout to ssh, not scp.

 The file selection is done by opening an ssh connection when the server is given and `ls` is used to populate the folder/file list on demand